Portland doesn't tell you what it is — it just pours you a beer, hands you a donut, and waits for you to catch up.

 SE Portland — Hawthorne, Division & Belmont

-SE Hawthorne Boulevard is the queer-friendly bohemian corridor that Portland built its reputation on — vintage shops, cafés, bookstores, and a vibe that skews leftist-artsy where nobody looks twice at anyone.
-Division Street has become the city's most celebrated food corridor and is increasingly queer-friendly, with a concentration of inclusive restaurants that make it the best date-night strip in the city.
+SE Hawthorne Boulevard is the welcoming bohemian corridor that Portland built its reputation on — vintage shops, cafés, bookstores, and a vibe that skews leftist-artsy where nobody looks twice at anyone.
+Division Street has become the city's most celebrated food corridor and is increasingly welcoming, with a concentration of inclusive restaurants that make it the best date-night strip in the city.
 Holocene on SE Morrison hosts recurring queer dance nights — check their calendar specifically for nights like Chances Dances, which draws a younger, gender-expansive crowd and a dress code that is enthusiastically experimental.
 This is where Portland's daytime queer life thrives.

 NE Portland — Alberta Arts District & Mississippi Avenue

-Alberta Street hosts Last Thursday art walks and a dense queer-friendly small-business scene.
+Alberta Street hosts Last Thursday art walks and a dense welcoming small-business scene.
 It's more gentrified than it once was but still creatively alive.
 Mississippi Avenue anchors the Q Center — Portland's LGBTQ+ community hub — along with a walkable strip of queer-owned and queer-welcoming shops, coffee spots, and restaurants.
 The MAX Yellow Line makes getting here from downtown completely painless.

 N Lombard — The Eagle